PTSD & Substance Abuse: Causes, Signs, & Treatment

+Post-traumatic stress disorder is a mental health condition that can develop after an individual experiences one or more traumatic events.
 When dealing with traumatic events, fear is a normal response.
 Afterward, people may experience strong emotions and react in different ways to process the situation.
 While many people recover from the shock of trauma, others don’t.
 Fear and stress can linger and make them feel like they are still in danger when they aren’t.2

 Certain intrusive symptoms (e.g., distressing memories of the original trauma) can interfere with an individual’s ability to function in some areas of their lives and are just part of the criteria used for the diagnosis of PTSD.

 PTSD can develop after exposure to certain traumas, either actual or threatened; these can include: 1, 3, 4